zhuyiche/awesome-anomaly-detection/README.md

 # Awesome Anomaly Detection[![Awesome]
-> A list of Papers on anomaly detection
+A list of Papers on anomaly detection.